narengan/cis/managing-for-security.md

 * **LOW**: Threat scores greater than 24 are challenged.
 * **ESSENTIALLY OFF**: Threat scores greater than 49 are challenged.

-We recommend that you review your Security level settings periodically, and you can find instructions in our [Best Practices for Setup document](best-practices.html#best-practice-3-review-your-security-settings-to-make-sure-they-dont-interfere-with-api-traffic)
+We recommend that you review your Security level settings periodically, and you can find instructions in our [Best Practices for CIS Setup document](best-practices.html)

 ## Best practice 3: Activate your Web Application Firewall (WAF) safely
 Your WAF is available in the **Security** section.
 We will walk through these settings in reverse order to ensure that your WAF is configured as safely as possible before turning it on for your entire domain.
 These initial settings can reduce false positives by populating the Traffic Application with WAF events for further tuning.
 Your WAF is updated automatically to handle new vulnerabilities as they are identified.